 Welcome to the herd!
-We are incredibly excited to welcome you to the Jumbo family.
-I know exactly how it feels to receive that admission letter from one of the best universities in the world.
+We are incredibly excited to welcome you to the Jumbo community.
+I know exactly how it feels to receive that admission letter.
 Your admission to Tufts was not by chance, the Jumbo spirit is already with you.
 Walk with me as I recount my first two weeks at Tufts.

 On the night of December 15th at 2 a.m., I received my admission letter to Tufts.
 That night was unlike any other.
 I was extremely nervous.
-I knew I had what it took to be admitted, but I was still anxious because nothing this big had ever happened in my life; especially the idea of moving to a different country to study.
+I was anxious because nothing this big had ever happened in my life; especially the idea of moving to a different country to study.
 I opened the email from Tufts and, oh my… “Congratulations!”
 I broke down.
 My hands started shaking, and I was filled with disbelief.
 I saw my life flash before me, like reels of my future.
 Tears flowed down my face as I stood by my window, picturing my new life.
 That was the beginning of it all.

 I adjusted quickly to most things, except the language.
 You might wonder why, since English is a national language in Kenya.
 I think it was the accent.
 I could understand everything my friends said, but sometimes they couldn’t understand me, and I had to repeat myself.
 I didn’t mind; it became a great way to improve my communication.
 Back home, I mostly spoke Swahili and wasn’t used to speaking English every day.